sbernauer/breakwater/README.md

 Ideally we would save us the remaining few bytes and add them to beginning of the next processing loop.
 * Implement Alpha channel feature.
 For performance reasons there should be a compile-time switch (similar to `#ifdef`).
 Actually haven't checked if Rust supports this ;)
-* Finish Docker compose setup with VncMux and a nice diagram
+* Finish Docker compose setup with VncMux